rowroll/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-25-1.png)

-The plots suggest that walking behavior is different on weekdays versus weekends.
+The plots suggest that activity patterns are different on weekdays versus weekends.